 Scout Tips

-- Big Sky has a comprehensive lift system, including an 8-seater chairlift.
+• Big Sky has a comprehensive lift system, including super fast 8-seater chairlifts, and an aerial tram.

 Scout Review

 ‘Large,’ ‘fun,’ steep,’ ‘friendly,’ ‘powder,’ ‘variety,’ – these are the words that keep coming up whenever people describe their skiing experience at Big Sky.
 It is, quite simply, amazing – and yet all too often it’s overlooked.
-However now that it has purchased the neighbouring resorts Moonlight Basin and some terrain on Spirit Mountain (from Spanish Peaks), things look set to get even bigger and better.
+However, with a culmination of a terrain merger (formerly Moonlight Basin and Spirit Mountain), updated chairlift system, an epic aerial tram, and more hotel and terrain expansions to come, things look set to get even bigger and better at Big Sky.

 Did we mention that it’s huge?
-Big Sky now covers a whopping 5800 acres of terrain – even the trail map is so large that it could just about double as a tablecloth.
-Granted, a lot of the 5,800 acres aren’t skiable since many of the runs are spread well apart.
-But since there are 26 chairlifts (including an 8-seater), 12 surface lifts and 4,350 vertical feet of skiing, we’ll happily agree that the skiing here is BIG.
+Big Sky now covers a whopping 5880 acres of terrain – even the trail map is so large that it could just about double as a tablecloth.
+Granted, a lot of the 5,880 acres aren’t skiable since many of the runs are spread well apart.
+But since there are 24 chairlifts (including multiple 8-seaters), 12 surface lifts, an aeriel tram and 4,350 vertical feet of skiing, we’ll happily agree that the skiing here is indeed, BIG.
 Just when you feel like you’ve seen everything, there’s another ridge, another lift and another run to be ridden.
 A week would only just be enough to really get to know this mountain.
 Not surprisingly, with all this terrain comes a great deal of variety

 Added to its size is the fact that Big Sky is not particularly crowded, which means you can get in even more skiing than at some of the other major resorts.
 Regardless of what standard you are, there is plenty for everyone to explore – though it truly is heaven for the hard-to-please advanced and expert skiers.